BoxbeeStorage/SourceCodeDocs/README.md

 * Jahanzeb Khan (Creative Director)
 * Elieser Duran (Design)

-To purchase a license or to learn more, please email licensing@boxbee.com.
+<h2>Purchase A License</h2>

-For answers to frequently asked questions about licensing, click here.
+For answers to frequently asked questions about licensing and to see detailed API docs, [click here](https://api.boxbee.com/licensing).
+Use the username: licensing@boxbee.com and password: nycboxdoc .
+To purchase a license, please email licensing@boxbee.com

 <h1>Overall Architecture</h1>